 People need support to thrive at life.
 A life coach can assist and encourage you, without passing judgement or feigning interest.
 They can help you perform at your fullest potential professionally, personally, and financially—such as helping you with your relationships, career, health goals, communication skills, debt, and spirituality.

 Life coaches are masters at the tools necessary for achieving goals.
 Part of their job will be helping you to figure out what has been holding you back or getting in your way of success, and then they help you to push past whatever that is.
 They are often experienced at overcoming obstacles and achieving results themselves, and they use their learned experience to help others do the same.

 Working with a life coach can be an easy and convenient option because most offer sessions over the phone or online if in-person sessions are not feasible.
 At first, your sessions might be more frequent or longer as your coach gets to know you.
 They will ask clarifying questions meant to uncover any hidden information or deep desires, then help you to clarify your goals and set a structured plan in place for you to achieve those goals.

 After some initial progress has been made, your sessions might be less frequent where your life coach will support you in staying on your path to success, hold you accountable, and give you an extra push when you need it.
 They will support you and celebrate your every milestone, no matter how small.

 Still not convinced?
-Here are five reasons why you should think about having a life coach to help you realize your goals.
+Here are four reasons why you should think about having a life coach to help you realize your goals.

 1. Provides Clarity and Direction